2024

 Contents

-Time and space complexity analysis: Amortized complexity analysis.
+Time and space complexity analysis: Amortised complexity analysis.

 Algorithm design: Divide and conquer algorithms; Greedy algorithms; Dynamic programming.

-Graphs: Directed and undirected graphs, weighted graphs; Adjacency-list and adjacency-matrix representations; Breadth-first and depth-first search; Topological sort; Connected and strongly connected components; Minimum spanning tree: Prim and Kruskal algorithms; The union-find abstract data type; Shortest paths: Bellman-Ford, Dijkstra and DAG's algorithms; All-pairs shortest paths: the Floyd-Warshall algorithm; Network flows.
+Graphs: Directed and undirected graphs, weighted graphs; Adjacency-list and adjacency-matrix representations; Breadth-first and depth-first search; Topological sort; Connected and strongly connected components; Minimum spanning tree: Prim and Kruskal algorithms; The union-find abstract data type; Shortest paths: Bellman-Ford, Dijkstra and DAG's algorithms; All-pairs shortest paths: the Floyd-Warshall algorithm; Network flows.: the Edmonds-Karp algorithm

 Complexity theory: The P and NP classes; Problem reduction.